tvler/lazy-progressive-enhancement/readme.md

 A lazy image loading javascript function which enforces progressive enhancement and valid HTML.

-Written in pure JS -- no dependencies.
+ - Written in pure JS -- no dependencies.
+ - Designed to *enforce* pregressive enhancement and accessibility. \
+ - Not a framework, not a library, just a function.

-Also works on iframes.
+ - Also works on iframes.

   > - [Basic usage](#basic-usage)
   > - [Load specific images](#load-specific-images)